Label | Explanation | Data Type |

 <Null>

-• All Event Layers values can either be line events only or can include both point and line events.
+The Event Layers parameter values can be either line events only or can include both point and line events.

-• The Event Layers parameter can only include event feature classes registered with an ArcGIS Location Referencing network.
+The Event Layers parameter can only include event feature classes registered with an LRS Network.

 Note: